What is Localization? All you Need to Know

 June 8, 2021

-21 min read
+24 min read

 We are talking about an industry with tons of complicated questions and not a whole lot of answers.
+Developing a strong localization strategy is crucial to navigate these complexities and ensure successful market entry.
 So, let us clarify things a little.
-Here is what localization is all about!

 What is Localization?

-Simply put, the very definition of localization (l10n) is when you take a piece of content in its original form and then convert it into something more suitable for another country, audience, or city.
+Simply put, the very definition of localization (l10n) is when you take a piece of content in its original form and then convert it into something more suitable for another country, target audience, or city.
 It is all about making your content accessible and appealing to locals.

 But you should take care not to confuse translation with localization.
 Because, after all, translating content is but a small part of localization.